wp-plugins/participants-database/readme.txt

 For textarea fields, a rich-text editor will be used if enabled in the settings.

-**List Display**
+= List Display =

-Display the list on your website with the [pdb_list] shortcode.
+Display the list on your website with the '[pdb_list]' shortcode.
 You can determine which fields get shown, and for long lists, the list can be broken up into pages.
 You can specify which records get displayed and in what order.
 Optionally, search and sorting controls can be displayed.

-**Record Display**
+= Record Display =

 Each individual record can be displayed usinf a shortcode and accessed by the ID if the record.
 A template file formats the output of the shortcode.
 A plugin setting determines how a link to the individual record may be placed on the list of records.

-**Import/Export Records**
+= Import/Export Records =

 All records can be exported as a CSV-formatted text file that can be read by spreadsheet applications and used for mass email campaigns, hard-copy lists, and other applications.
 The records exported can be filtered by column values: for instance, only people who have consented to receive a newsletter will be included.
 Records may also be sorted by any column.
 Which fields are included in the export/import is determined by the "CSV" column of the field definition.